 Student Advisement at Ogle School is available.
 Students are encouraged to seek help whenever it is needed.
 Formal academic advisement occurs when Grade Reports are issued.
 At any time, between Grade Reports, students may be formally advised; and all advisements are confidential.
 Whenever any staff member advises a student, the proceedings of that advisement are documented.
 All students will receive on-going, informal daily advisement in the areas of behavior, attitude, attendance, respect, cooperation, image, pride, and professionalism.
 When a student's problems are beyond staff capability, the student will be referred to the appropriate professional.

-In addition to campus administrators, additional student support may be requested via the Student Assistance Manager ("SAM") here: Support: SAM | Student Assistance Manager (ogleschool.edu) or by contacting a Student Advisor, as follows:
+In addition to campus administrators, additional student support may be requested via the Student Assistance Manager ("SAM") here: Support: SAM | Student Assistance Manager (ogleschool.edu).